-Review this information 5-7 days prior to departure so you won't be doing everything at the last minute, and you'll have enough time to e-mail us with questions on items you don't understand!
+Review this information 5 to 7 days prior to departure so you won't be doing everything at the last minute, and you'll have enough time to e-mail us with any questions or concerns!

 Night before leaving home:

-- Reconfirm Seats, Departure Times and Baggage online.
+- Reconfirm Departure times, Seats (if available), and Baggage online.
 (Remember, dates are expressed DDMMMYY ie 08AUG17 on the itinerary you receive from IYWT).

 - Airlines sometimes change the scheduled departure times, so double check.

 - If you pay for your baggage charges online, in advance, some airlines offer a discount.
-(Some even have you print the baggage tags.)
+(Some airlines let you print the baggage tags.)
 Just print out the receipt at the end and give it to the airline the next day.
 You must pay all baggage charges, even if your Rotary program paid for the airline ticket.
 You can avoid extra bag charges by shipping “surface” items you don't need immediately.
-To compare prices between baggage fees and shipping costs, check with the Post Office, an international shipping service or “freight forwarder.”
+To compare prices between baggage fees and shipping costs, check with the Post Office, an international shipping service, or “freight forwarder.”

 - Label your checked bag(s) with your Host Family's address and phone number, take a picture of each bag, and make a list of the contents.
 Do not put the pictures of your checked bag(s) in a checked bag.
 Either leave it in your phone, email the picture to yourself, or print the pictures and put them in your carry-on items.

-- Reconfirm with your Hosting Rotarians/Host Family the date and time (use the 24-hour clock to avoid mistakes) of your arrival at your final destination airport -- where they will meet you at your destination airport.
+- Reconfirm with your Host Rotarians/Host Family the date and time (use the 24-hour clock to avoid mistakes) of your arrival at your final destination airport -- and where they will meet you at your destination airport.

-- Also go online to www.TSA.gov to find out about any restrictions for baggage or your hand-carry items and what you can carry on your person.
+- Go online to www.TSA.gov (or www.catsa.gc.ca in Canada) to find out about any restrictions for baggage or your hand-carry items and what you can carry on your person.

 - Be sure your Parent's Permission Form is stapled to the last page of your passport.